turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 ### Objectives
 * Understand why outreach and networking are effective strategies for the job search
-* Discover and implement strategies to research and contact mentors, alumni, or professional contacts who you'd like to meet
+* Discover and implement cold outreach strategies
-* Research and find a networking event to attend during Module 3
+* Decide on your preferred networking style and leverage effective networking strategies

 ### Deliverable
 Provide a plan for how you'll utilize outreach and networking during Module Three using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md).

 ### Opening
+**Hook:** Who can remember something unique about someone else in this room that you'd like to share?
+Why do you remember that?
+What value could that information potentially provide you?
+What value can you provide to others in this room?

+That's networking -- building relationships that provide mutual value.
+Hopefully, this takes away some of the stigma or uncomfortable feelings associated with "networking" and instead begins to help you reframe networking as nothing more than making new relationships.

 In the technology industry, even moreso than in other industries, getting ahead in your career comes down to **who you know.** Establishing strong connections with others in the technology community starts while you're at Turing and will be a focal point of your job search.

 In this session, we'll focus on how you can start building those relationships through utilizing the practices of outreach and networking.